Big Pigeon in Southwest Iowa

 • entered service 26 Dec 1939 from rural Glenwood, Mills Co.; next of kin father, Mr. Marion Dean Jackson, Glenwood, IA; body not recovered; memorialized Courts of the Missing, Manila American Cem., Luzon, Philippines; cenotaph Glenwood Cem., Mills Co.

-• Notes: The sunken Arizona settled in shallow water and remains today as a memorial.
+• Military Note: the sunken Arizona settled in shallow water and remains today as a memorial.

 † Janss, Alfred Henry, SN T-131-842, US Army Air Force, Cass Co.